klingenm/passwordbox-export/README.md

+#DEPRECATED DON'T USE!

-# Export for PasswordBox Chrome plugin
+## Export for PasswordBox Chrome plugin
 To cover for the lack of an export function in PasswordBox, here is a "hack" you're welcome to use if you want to export your passwords to another password manager.

 ## Usage